SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 (There are many other ways governments can ensure that there is no undue wealth inequality in society, e.g., to prevent unbridled capital accumulation in the first place).
-* the right-winger see money as essential, but *only* as a veil over barter, because they cannot bring themselves to see any essential role for a government in private commerce.
+* the right-wingers see money as essential, but *only* as a veil over barter, because they cannot bring themselves to see any essential role for a government in private commerce.
 They fail to recognize the full MMT picture because they do not understand what drives a monetary numeraire.